Placing Items on Reserves

 - Engineering, library and information sciences, computer science, and materials science: Located at the Discovery Park Library Service Desk.

-- Government documents, economics, political science, geography, public administration and business: Located at the Eagle Commons Library Service Desk, Sycamore Hall.
+- Government documents, economics, political science, geography, public administration and business: Located at the Sycamore Library Service Desk, Sycamore Hall.

 - Media: Regardless of the course being taught, media (motion pictures, slides, videos, video-games, etc.) reserve materials are located at the Media Library Services Desk, Chilton Hall.